Skip to content

 4. Configure your SCSI2SD

 Now that you are done setting up your SD card you can insert it in to your SCSI2SD, BUT before you can use your SCSI2SD you need to update the SCSI2SD’s configuration settings so it knows where the 2 drives on the SD card start and stop.
-The easy way to do this is use the scsi2sd_32GB_FAT32_config.xml file found on the SD card (using scsi2sd-util or scsi2sd-util6, file -> open file -> save to device), but if you want you can also manually enter the settings found in the table and images below:
+The easy way to do this is use the scsi2sd_32GB_FAT32_config.xml file found on the SD card (similar to step 1 above, using scsi2sd-util or scsi2sd-util6, file -> open file -> save to device), but if you want you can also manually enter the settings found in the table and images below:

 DeviceStart SectorSector Count